Hu Zong: Family

 Hu Zong's son, Hu Chong (胡冲), was known for his literary talent and peaceful temperament.
 Like his father, he served as an official in Wu and rose to the position of Prefect of the Palace Writers (中書令) in the late 270s during the reign of Sun Hao, the last Wu emperor.
 After the fall of Wu, he served as an imperial secretary in the government of the Jin dynasty and was later appointed as the Administrator of Wu Commandery.
+Hu Chong was also the author of Wu Li, which was cited by Pei Songzhi in his annotations of Records of the Three Kingdoms.